sellf-dot-org/sellf/app/views/docs/pricing.md

 # Pricing your data

+On sellf.org, you can set your own prices for your data.

-Before selling any personal data, it's important to think through the following questions:
+Before selling anything personal, it's important to think through the following questions:

-*   what am I getting paid for?
+*   What am I getting paid for?
 *   What will happen if I sell this?
-*   How much will I sell my data for?
+*   What could someone learn about me from this data?
+*   What could they learn about other people?
-*   What is my privacy worth
+*   What is my privacy worth?

+For communication-related data, remember that a conversation has two sides.
+You aren't just selling things *you* said, but also what your friend said.